 Coronavirus Job Retention Scheme and R&D tax credits

-One of the government’s support measures is the Coronavirus Job Retention Scheme.
-This allows companies to “furlough” employees, and the government will pay 80% of the salaries of those workers (up to a cap).
-It has been confirmed that this government contribution will decrease 10% each month from 1st August until the scheme closes on October 31.
+One of the government’s support measures is the Coronavirus Job Retention Scheme (CJRS).
+This allows companies to “furlough” employees, and the government will pay up to 80% of the salaries of those workers (up to a cap of £2,500).
+Between 1 August 2020 and 31 October 2020, this government contribution decreased by 10% each month and the scheme was set to end on 31 October 2020.
+However, just as it was due to close, a new, month-long national lockdown coincided with the scheme’s extension until March 2021.

 Based on the government’s advice on the scheme, if an employee is furloughed, they cannot undertake any work for the business during the furlough period.
 This includes providing services or generating revenue.